 The reliability of an eyewitness identification can be affected by many different circumstances, ranging from the witness’ poor vision to inappropriate police coaching during the identification process.
 Courts divide these reliability factors into two categories: system variables, which include police conduct and identification procedures, and estimator variables, which relate to the witness’ ability to accurately perceive and identify the suspect.

-- whether the administrator recorded the witness' statement of confidence before the possibility of any confirmatory feedback; and
+- Whether the administrator recorded the witness’ statement of confidence before the possibility of any confirmatory feedback

 System variables are addressed in the New Jersey Attorney General’s guidelines for eyewitness identification procedures, which were issued in 2001 in an effort to improve the accuracy of identifications and deter suggestive police practices.
 The guidelines include various suggestions and recommendations regarding double-blind administration, lineup composition and the use of fillers, and pre-identification instructions.